dnscro/jtan-sensor/README.md

 ## Filebeat
 This service is used to receive events from the Maltrail service and change the format of the timestamp and update the structure of the events.

-After this processing, the events are sent to redis service in the ```sensor``` list on localhost:6379
+After this processing, the events are sent to redis service in the ```sensor``` list on ```localhost:6379```

 ## Redis
 Used to receive the events from filebeat and store them for a short time until they are sent to the central server.
-The events are store in a list data structure called ```sensor```.
+The events are stored in a list data structure called ```sensor```.

 ## Exporter
 This is a custom service created with Python that periodically reads from the redis list ```sensor``` (based on the value set in the variable ```EXPORT_INTERVAL_IN_MINUTES```).

 The events are sent in batches as a json payload (of maximum 100 events) to a https endpoint specified in ```CENTRAL_SERVER_HOST``` which must also contain the protocol, the hostname, the port and the path (example: https://events.com:4443/api/ingest)

 The request are authorized using a bearer token which is placed in the headers section of each request.
 This token is specified in the variable ```CENTRAL_SERVER_API_KEY```.

+Also, in this service, the serial number of the machine is added to each event.
+The serial number must be specified in the variable ```SERIAL_NUMBER```.

 Because the connection with the central api server is done using https we must also specify the certificate in pem format so that the requests are verified.